 Time, Health, and Money…According to the white coat scientist and hipster marketing types, those are supposedly the only driving appeals that motivate we humans to come off our hard earned cash.
 Meaning every boat, candy bar, song download, or fishing lure ever bought is somehow related to one of those factors.
 So assuming the big brains and fancy reports have it right, let’s look at why science says you’ll buy a boat.

 There’s a definite stretch of even the most creative marketing minds to say that a boat will save you time.
 As any boat owner can attest, at the end of the fun everyone leaves and that’s when the captain becomes the first mate.
-Following the boat clean-up ritual there’s a promise to to scratch a few names of the next passenger manifest for not helping but there’s a peace of mind that comes from a day on the water.
-Put another way, a boat is a great way to find quality time.
+Following the boat clean-up there’s a promise to scratch a few names of the next passenger manifest for not helping, but there’s an honest peace-of-mind that comes from a day on the water.
+Put another way, a boat is a great platform for quality time.

-Out on the water, there’s conversation, smiles, laughter, and time well spent with a somewhat captive audience. (see: 10 Items You Need On Your Boat) The time clock is typically an afterthought and mobile phones are replaced with fishing poles and tow toys.
+Unlike the office, out on the water, there’s personal conversation, smiles, laughter, and time well spent with a somewhat captive audience. (see: 10 Items You Need On Your Boat) The time clock is typically an afterthought and mobile phones are replaced with fishing poles and tow toys.
 With each trip, you’re in captain’s chair, and the CEO of your own floating social network.

 In reality, a boat won’t save time, but it will deliver the opportunity for some of that much needed, “me” or “we” Q.T. with family and friends.

-One thing you’ll never hear an action hero say, “Step away from the keyboard if you want to live” but your doctor certainly will.
-With our lives engulfed with back lit screens, emails, text messages, and status updates, there’s considerable value in just going outside.
+One thing you’ll never hear an action hero say, “step away from the keyboard if you want to live”, but your doctor certainly will.
+With our lives engulfed with backlit screens, emails, text messages, and status updates, there’s considerable value to just going outside.
 Circling back to the Harvard white coats, they claim “50% of men and women over the age of 65 are vitamin D deficient.”
-Now if you’re thinking, “I’m not 65!” you will be, or you have been, and the hard truth is that as we age, we spend less and less time outside.
+Now if you’re thinking, “I’m not 65!” you will be and the hard truth is that as we age, we spend less and less time outside.

-our social media obsessions and online interactions increase, there’s a definite “root cause” connection between those factors and our lack of good old sunshine.
+our social media obsessions and online interactions are on the uptick which there’s a root cause connection between screen time and our lack of good old sunshine.

 So considering your health and your floating oasis, one of the greatest features of any boat is that they don’t work so well indoors.
 The point, a boat is a great investment towards stress relief (and some sunlight) for the entire clan.